fabiospampinato/cash/README.md

 ### $.fn.is

-Returns whether the provided selector matches the first element in the collection.
+Returns whether the provided selector, element or collection matches any element in the collection.

 ```js
 $(element).is(selector) // => boolean